d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

     * Fields can not be final as final field has to be initialized through constructor, but Field-Based Injection is performed after constructing an object.
     * It's easy to add more and more dependencies, especially when using this approach and violate SRP.
 Constructor/setter-based injections would make us think earlier that we have too many dependencies.

+   The only scenario where it is acceptable, it's in tests.

 ##### Spring Constructor Injection: Why is it the recommended approach to Dependency Injection?